noctuid/evil-textobj-anyblock/README.md

+# Deprecation Notice
+I have discontinued development of this package, as [targets.el](https://github.com/noctuid/targets.el) implements all of this package's functionality and more.
+Targets.el is not yet stable, so feel free to continue to use this package, but please make any bug reports or feature requests in the targets repository.

 # About [![MELPA](http://melpa.org/packages/evil-textobj-anyblock-badge.svg)](http://melpa.org/#/evil-textobj-anyblock)
 Evil-textobj-anyblock is port of the vim plugin [vim-textobj-anyblock](https://github.com/rhysd/vim-textobj-anyblock).
 It gives a text object that will select the closest of `()`, `{}`, `[]`, `<>`, `''`, `""`, `` ` ` ``, or `“”` by default.
 This can be convenient for operating on the closest block without having to type its symbol.